Using The Meta Data Tab for Images re Sharing Testimonials to Facebook

 In the backend of your website, in the .html document where all your HTML code is housed (it is commonly named index.html), you will need to find, towards the top, the <head> and </head> tags: <head> will appear before/above </head>.

-If you paste the code anywhere between <head>
+If you paste the code anywhere between <head> and </head>, you are good to go.

 https://developers.facebook.com/tools/debug/